NVIDIA/TensorRT-LLM/examples/medusa/README.md

 https://huggingface.co/FasterDecoding/medusa-vicuna-7b-v1.3
 ```

-We use `convert_checkpoint.py` script to convert the model for Medusa decoding into tensorrt llm checkpoint format.
+We use `convert_checkpoint.py` script to convert the model for Medusa decoding into TensorRT-LLM checkpoint format.
 Here we also add `--fixed_num_medusa_heads 4` as `medusa_num_heads` is 2 in `config.json` of `medusa-vicuna-7b-v1.3` but it actually has 4.

 Here is the example: